Food allergies not only affect the people who have them. They also levy a heavy mental and emotional toll on the people who love (and care) for them.

 Allergies not only affect the allergic person — they have tremendous mental and emotional impact on those around them too.

 About the Author: Francesca McGuire is a resident of Normal, IL and is a wife and mother raising three children, two with multiple food allergies.
 She has a Marketing degree and MBA from Illinois State University, and works full time as a business consultant.
 Francesca has a passion for writing and advocating to keep those with food allergies safe.
-She is an active contributor in the NNMG Food Allergic Family Forum FB group and you can connect with her on Instagram.
+She is a contributing writer for 'Her View From Home' and you can find her articles about her motherhood journey on her Facebook page.
+She is also an active contributor in the NNMG Food Allergic Family Forum FB group and you can connect with her on Instagram.

-Images: Courtesy of Bozhin Karaivanov on Unsplash and @frankeesfoodallergyfamily
+Images: Courtesy of Bozhin Karaivanov on Unsplash and Francesca McGuire